Space rocket Order by 2pm for Next Day Delivery*

 What is a niger feeder?

-A Niger seed feeder, also known as a Nyjer feeder, is a type of bird feeder explicitly designed for dispensing Niger seeds.
-Niger seeds are tiny, black, oil-rich seeds that are a favourite among certain species of birds, particularly finches like goldfinches and siskins.
-If you want to feed this then you do need a special feeder for Nyjer seed.
-Niger bird seed feeders typically come in a tubular feeder with small feeding ports and perches suitable for the tiny beaks of finches.
-The design of these feeders helps prevent spillage and waste of the seeds.
+A Niger seed feeder, also known as a Nyjer feeder, is a specialised bird feeder designed for dispensing Niger seeds.
+Certain bird species, especially finches, favour these tiny, black, oil-rich seeds.
+To feed these birds, you'll need a special niger bird seed feeder.
+Typically, these feeders, come in a tubular design with small feeding ports and perches suitable for the tiny beaks of finches.
+This design helps prevent spillage and seed waste.
 Niger seeds are a nutritious food source for many birds and can attract colourful finches to your backyard or garden.

 What is the best feeder for niger seed?